-- Among the Melbourne’s best places to visit, Station Pier is open between 6 am and 9 pm (for pedestrians only) during the whole week.
+Among city’s best places to visit, Station Pier is open between 6 am and 9 pm (for pedestrians only) during the whole week.
 However, the facility is closed for general public on ship call days (when cruise or naval vessels dock).
-Fishing from the Station Pier is permitted.
+Fishing from Station Pier is permitted.

 - No public parking is available at the Station Pier terminal.
 Car parking is available at Ace Parking (location 43-53 Bay Street) for casual, long-term and cruise parking.
 Limited short‐term parking is available at the adjacent to the terminal Waterfront Place.
 Long-term parking is also available at Melbourne Airport.

-- Melbourne City maintains a network of scenic ride trams, which are also the most convenient way to travel to the city centre from the cruise ship terminal at Station Pier.
+- Melbourne City maintains a network of scenic ride trams, which are also the most convenient way to travel to downtown from the cruise terminal at Station Pier.
 Route 109 tram goes to Box Hill.
 Its station is located at the end of Station Pier.
 The tram route goes through Port Melbourne, passes Crown Entertainment Complex and crosses Yarra River before turning right into Collins Str to Melbourne Town Hall and the city;s CBD.

 - For tram travel is required a myki card (ticket for local public transportation – trains, trams, buses).
 The plastic smart card can be purchased from Public Transport Victoria (counter at the terminal’s upper level).
-From the city centre travelers can connect with other trains, trams or buses by using the same myki card.
+From downtown, travelers can connect with other trains, trams or buses by using the same myki card.

 - Know that myki cards must be validated by touching them on a green reader on the tram.
 They also must be validated upon entering a train station or boarding a tram/bus.